Excellence in Economic Thinking

 Bank of England Chief Economist, Andy Haldane, opened the series with a lecture on ‘The Health, Wealth and Happiness of Nations’ in February 2020.

-Professor Sir Angus Deaton, Nobel Laureate, will deliver the second Adam Smith Lecture on 26 May 2021.
-Register for the lecture.
+Professor Sir Angus Deaton, Nobel Laureate, delivered the second Adam Smith Lecture on 26 May 2021 entitled 'Technology, Inequality and Social Esteem'.

 View our trailer video for a snapshot into the programme and its purpose in our 21st-century society.